 Ivanhoe Crossing has officially been ticked off the Aussie Bucket List!
-Driving a river crossing can be dangerous, you need to be equipped with a 4WD and be aware of the elements around you.
+Driving a river crossing can be a dangerous experience and we recommend that you need to be equipped with a 4WD and be aware of the elements around you.

 Watch our Epic YouTube Video!

 Check out our YouTube video of our drive across the Ivanhoe Crossing and if you like what you see, subscribe to our channel.

 IF YOU LIKE IT, PIN IT AND SHARE IT!